 Polio Vaccine: We stock the inactivated polio vaccine for childhood immunization and do not stock the oral vaccine.
 Nepal has had no cases of polio since 2011.

 Pneumococcal Conjugate vaccine (Prevnar 13): This vaccine protects against pneumococcal infections like pneumonia and meningitis in infants and children.
 Mild pain and redness at the injection site or a low grade fever can occur in a small number of children receiving this vaccine.

 Rabies Vaccine: Rabies vaccine can be given before one is bitten by a potentially rabid animal (pre-exposure immunization).
 Pre-exposure immunization greatly simplifies the post-exposure treatment if one is bitten by an animal.
 We feel that all children should be pre-immunized with the rabies vaccine, because they may not always tell you when they have been around stray animals.
-The pre-immunization series consists of two injections on days 0, 7, and a booster between days 21- 28.
+The pre-immunization series consists of two injections on days 0, 7, and a booster between 3 weeks and 3 years after completing primary series.
 We recommend beginning the series for children at around 24-36 months.
-The vaccine is very well tolerated.

 Typhoid Vaccine: Typhoid fever is an infection caused by bacteria Salmonella typhi and paratyphi.
 The disease is highly endemic in Nepal, and is acquired through eating contaminated food or water.
 The newer typhoid conjugate vaccine (TCV) is available and can be given from 6 months onward which provides long term protection.
 These vaccines do not protect against paratyphi infections.